chenjunqian/goframedocs/docs/core-component/orm/config.md

 - `level`: Specifies the log level (optional), e.g., `all`, `error`, `critical`, etc.
 - `stdout`: Whether to output logs to the console (optional), defaults to `true`.

-Here's the translated and formatted Markdown version of the Goframe documentation:

----

 ## Native Configuration

 ***Advanced, Optional***